OAS Deferral Strategy 2026: Should You Delay Old Age Security to 70?

 A:The most common sources of bridge income during OAS deferral (ages 65-70) include: RRSP or RRIF withdrawals (strategic partial drawdown before CPP/OAS maximizes tax efficiency), TFSA withdrawals (tax-free, no impact on government benefits), non-registered account income, part-time work or contract income, and spousal income.
 Many retirement planners recommend strategic RRSP drawdowns in the early retirement years (ages 60-70) to reduce the eventual RRIF minimum withdrawal amounts and fill low tax brackets before government benefits layer on top.

-Question: How much does OAS increase if I defer to age 70?
+Question: How much does OAS increase if I defer?

 Question: Should I defer OAS if I have a pension or high retirement income?